coderjoris/StructureScannerSwift/README.md

 - The scans can be saved via the **iOS share function**, e.g. via mail, message, airdrop, iCloud...
 - There is no settings UI.
 These settings are hard coded: `STCaptureSessionPreset = bodyScanning`, mesh viewer uses color rendering mode only.
 - A **battery status indicator** is provided separate from the scan view.
+- A **distance to target label** is shown in the scan view with a background color map that you can easily customize.
 - The UI is very basic with just text buttons instead of graphics, which you can easily customize.

 ## What can you do with this project?